If you feel confused about your gender, you're not alone. Like adults, teenagers can experience a range of feelings about being male or female.

 Gendered Intelligence runs projects that enable young trans people to meet.
 Find out more on the Gendered Intelligence website.

-The people who support you may also offer support to your parents and family.
-They may liaise with your school as well.
+The people who support you may also offer support to your parents and family, and may also get in touch with your school.

 Deciding who to tell about how you feel, and when, is a personal decision.
 Coming out, or revealing to others that you're trans, can be difficult because of other people's reactions.

 A very high proportion of trans adults say they were bullied at school.
-Some people experience transphobic bullying, i.e. they're bullied specifically for being trans.
+Some people experience transphobic bullying – they're bullied specifically for being trans.
 Others are bullied simply for being different.